bkacjios/lua-mumble/README.md

 -- The callback function will pass in a new mumble.thread.worker, which can be used to communicate back to the controller thread. mumble.thread.controller = mumble.thread.controller:run(Function callback(mumble.thread.worker))

--- Sets a callback function that will be called, when the worker is joined back into the controller thread. mumble.thread.controller = mumble.thread.controller:onFinish(Function callback(mumble.thread.controller))
+-- Sets a callback function that will be called when the worker is joined back into the controller thread. mumble.thread.controller = mumble.thread.controller:onFinish(Function callback(mumble.thread.controller))

+-- Sets a callback function that will be called when the controller receives a message from the worker. mumble.thread.controller = mumble.thread.controller:onMessage(Function callback(String message))

+-- Sends a message to the worker thread. mumble.thread.controller = mumble.thread.controller:send([String message, mumble.buffer message])
 ```

 ### mumble.thread.worker